mackoshkamacka/Obsidian-Notes/content/Obsidian Vault/7. Not started; Incomplete/Conservatism.md

 Tries to conserve 'traditional' values - often refering to the nuclear family, organized religion, pro [[Military]] and property rights.
 These people tend to be the group of people who advantage from upholding power structures.

-Conservatism being based in fear or elitism tax policies that carter to the elite, fear mongering against gay, trans black people etc.
+Conservatism being based in fear or [[Elitism]] tax policies that carter to the elite, fear mongering against gay, trans black people etc.

 losing their position in society